8 Best Coffee Beans for Pour Over Coffee: 2022 Reviews

 Here are our eight favourite coffee beans for pour-over brewing this year.
 They range from light to dark roasts and from bright, fruity single origins to rich chocolatey blends, so you’re sure to find the right beans for you.

-The geisha bean is typically associated with Panama, but it does grow well in other parts of the Americas and Africa.
-This particular coffee is sourced from the Amazonas region of Peru.
-Farmer Carloman Carranza uses wash processing before putting the beans in a solar dryer for up to 25 days, resulting in incredible consistency.
+The geisha bean is typically associated with Panama, but it grows well in other parts of the Americas.
+This particular coffee is sourced from the Antioquia region of Colombia, where farmer Gonzalo employs 80 workers every season to hand-pick the best coffee beans.

-2. Pact Coffee El Laurel – Best Light Roast
+2. Pact Coffee San Jeronimo – Best Light Roast

 Roast: Light